diyanj03/SMLFM_Analysis_DJ/README.md

 # SMLFM_Analysis_DJ

 This pipeline quantifies the biophysical parameters of a nuclear transcription factor from live-cell single molecule light field microscopy (SMLFM) data.
 It first performs 2D fitting of raw images, followed by 3D fitting to obtain axial positions.
-Single particle trajectories are then obtained and are classified as DNA-bound or freely diffusing based on track-wise biophysical parameters.
-It  then computes global parameters of the TF such as DNA-bound fraction, diffusion coefficient, and TF-DNA association/dissociation rates.
+Single particle trajectories (SPTs) are then obtained and are classified as DNA-bound or freely diffusing based on track-wise biophysical parameters.
+It then computes global parameters of the TF such as chromatin-bound fraction, diffusion coefficient, and association rate to chromatin.
+Residence time analysis can also be performed using tracks obtained from time lapse experiments to compute dissocation rate of the TF to chromatin.

 **Sections for this guide:**